A Game of Thrones-Chapter 43

 |Chapter chronology (All)|

-As Hand of the King, Eddard Stark hears a petition from some bannermen of House Tully concerning a raiding on their holdfasts by Gregor Clegane.
+As Hand of the King, Ned hears a petition from some House Tully bannermen concerning raiding on their holdfasts by Gregor Clegane.
 He strips Clegane of all lands, titles, and his life and sends a force under Lord Beric Dondarrion to dispense the King’s Justice.

 Ned is in the throne room where Robert’s hunting tapestries have replaced the Targaryen dragon skulls.
 He is extremely uncomfortable after hours on the Iron Throne; the throne’s spikes and jagged metal make it impossible to lean back and his shattered leg is throbbing more sharply each minute.
 Aegon the Conqueror, who commanded his armorers to create the throne out of the swords laid down by his enemies, had said a king should never sit easy.
 At this point, Ned is damning both Robert and Aegon.
 His only conciliation is that at least he can sit, as can the three councilors in attendance: Varys, Littlefinger, and Grand Maester Pycelle.
 The rest--including the petitioners, lords, and guards--must stand.

-Littlefinger asks where the knights, who were responsible for protecting these holdfasts, were when this destruction was going on.
+Littlefinger asks where the knights responsible for protecting these holdfasts were when this destruction was going on.
 The petitioning knights reply that they had answered the call of their liege lord to marshal at Riverrun and below the Golden Tooth in anticipation of a Lannister invasion.
 They also declare that now Ser Edmure Tully has dispersed men to guard all the border holdfasts along the Red Fork.
-Ned thinks to himself that this may be exactly what Lord Tywin wants: to bleed off the strength of Riverrun as Edmure scatters his swords.
+Ned thinks to himself that this may be exactly what Lord Tywin wants: to bleed off the strength of Riverrun as Edmure scatters his swords to defend every holdfast.

-Pycelle immediately suggests that, in that case, they should wait for Robert to return, but Ned replies that as Hand he speaks for the king and declares he will do just that.
+Pycelle immediately suggests that, in that case, they should wait for Robert to return, but Ned asserts his right as Hand to speak for the king.
 He spies Ser Robar Royce, whose father is hunting with Robert, and tells him to ride to the king and advise him of the situation.
 Ned refuses the petitioning knights permission for vengeance and tells the villagers he cannot give them back what they have lost, but can give them justice.
-He continues by telling the villagers that the First Men believed that the man who passes judgment should wield the sword, but he must send another to do his killing.
+He continues by telling the villagers that the First Men believed that the man who passes judgment should wield the sword, but his injury means he must send another to do his killing.
 Ser Loras Tyrell asks for the honor of slaying Ser Gregor, but Ned denies him, reiterating that the goal is justice, not vengeance.
 Ned looks at the assembled lords and orders Lord Beric Dondarrion, Thoros of Myr, Ser Gladden Wylde, and Lord Lothar Mallery to each assemble 20 men.
 Ned also sends 20 men of Winterfell.
 Lord Beric is given command, as befits his rank.
-Then Ned announces in the name of Robert that these men are charged with bringing to justice the false knight Gregor Clegane, and that Gregor is stripped of all lands and tittles and sentenced to death.
-Then he tells them to ride at first light so it can be done quickly, and the throne will hear no more petitions.
+Then Ned announces in the name of Robert that these men are charged with bringing to justice the false knight Gregor Clegane, and that Gregor is stripped of all lands and titles and sentenced to death.
+Then he tells them to ride at first light so it can be done quickly, and that the throne will hear no more petitions.